-In this graph on the the Ex tab we can see the return during the last 12 D-Periods, but if were to go to the return graph we can see that the trading history actually goes back to 2013.
+In this graph you can see the return during the last 12 D-Periods, but if you were to go to the return graph you'll be able to see that the trading history actually goes back to 2013.

 A much longer track record means that the conclusions that can be drawn from an analysis of the trading strategy are much more reliable than in the previous example.